 Mr W.B.Gibb joined the club in 1903.
 He held the position of Thursday Captain and Saturday Captain, (there were no Sunday runs until 1924), and in 1907 he was Club handicapper.
 He was also a Vice President but disappeared from the club in 1932.
 He later became a successful motor cycle trials rider and ran a motor cycle business in Northgate Street.

-In 1905, Mr Gibb presented a trophy to the club; this was called the 100 mile challenge award and given to the fastest club rider over 100 miles in the year.
+In 1905, Mr Gibb presented a trophy to the club.
+It was called the 100 mile Challenge Award and given to the fastest club rider over 100 miles in the year.
 Incidentally, the cycling year at that time was between Easter and October, there did not seem to be any club cycling at all during the winter months.
 This shield for reasons not apparent in the records is now awarded to the winner of the Social Competition.

 The winner of the Social Competition will be the member with the highest points total after all qualifying events have been held.

 |1972||J. Morris (snr) & John Carroll (jnr)|